Get Your Employment Arbitration Case Packet — File in Canonsburg Without a Lawyer

 The arbitration hearing was scheduled for December 15, 2023 at the Canonsburg Arbitration Center.
 Over two grueling days, both parties presented witnesses.
 Sarah’s direct supervisor testified that her termination was sudden and came despite recent positive performance reviews, supporting her position that the company sought to cut costs more than follow contractual obligations.

 Keystone called their HR director, who insisted the handbook language was clear and that similar severance terms had been applied consistently in previous layoffs.
-The arbitrator, retired Judge Helen Marconi, pressed for clarity on the contract terms and company precedents, probing both sides on the reasonableness of the severance.
+The arbitrator, pressed for clarity on the contract terms and company precedents, probing both sides on the reasonableness of the severance.

-For Sarah, the arbitration was a bittersweet victory.
-While no sum could replace 14 years of commitment abruptly ended, the award provided much-needed financial relief and a sense of justice.
-For Keystone, the ruling was a wake-up call to better communicate employment terms and treat long-serving employees with more fairness.
+the claimant, the arbitration was a bittersweet victory.
+While no sum could replace 14 years of commitment abruptly ended, the award provided much-needed financial relief and a sense of justice. the claimant, the ruling was a wake-up call to better communicate employment terms and treat long-serving employees with more fairness.

 This dispute underscored a reality in Canonsburg’s blue-collar workplaces: employment relationships hinge not only on contracts but on trust and transparent communication.
 Arbitration, often seen as a private, less formal alternative to court, here became a crucial battleground ensuring those principles aren’t lost amid corporate downsizing.